joeconsorti/hmr-monitor/README.md

   exact percentile math `build_monitor.py` uses, to within the 201-point quantile resolution.

-Macro (FRED) stays on the daily Action because FRED does not send CORS headers.
+Macro (FRED), gold, and the video strip stay on the daily Action because those sources do not send CORS headers.

+## Cost-basis charts
+The Monitor price chart and the Levels chart both carry a **HISTORICAL / CURRENT LEVELS** toggle.
+Historical draws each cost-basis model as its real curve through time; Current draws them as flat lines at today's value.
+Both charts span the full ~15 years of available history (2011 onward).

 ## Scored indicators (16)
 MVRV · STH MVRV · LTH MVRV · NUPL · Supply in Profit · Reserve Risk · RHODL ·